Numerical wetting benchmarks -- advancing the plicRDF-isoAdvector unstructured Volume-of-Fluid (VOF) method: Summary and Outlook

-We have benchmarked the plicRDF-isoAdvector method for wetting through four case studies.
-The first study investigated interface advection where a first- to second-order convergence transition is observed.
-The second study validated the contact line spreading dynamics on a flat surface with an excellent agreement to reference solutions, except for highly hydrophobic cases.
-The third study tested the method for droplet spreading on a spherical surface showing accurate results but with some sensitivity to numerical noise.
+We have verified and validated the plicRDF-isoAdvector method for wetting processes through five case studies.
+The first study investigated interface advection, where a first- to second-order convergence transition was observed, and the method performed better than the boundary ELVIRA method \citep{fricke2020contact} in terms of absolute errors of the contact angle evolution with respect to the analytical solution.
+The second study verified the droplet spreading on a flat surface.
+The method showed excellent agreement with geometrical solutions at equilibrium, except for highly hydrophobic or hydrophilic cases.
+We observed that the initial state of the system significantly impacts the dynamics of the system.
+Systems that have an initial state closer to the equilibrium provide more stable solutions.
+The third case study validated the method using the experimental results of~\cite{lavi2004}.
+It demonstrated that employing the uncompensated Young-stress term in the contact angle boundary condition achieves very good agreement with these results and performs better than other numerical methods.
+The fourth study tested the method for droplet spreading on a spherical surface, showing accurate results but with some sensitivity to numerical noise.
+This case study provided foundational work for wetting simulations of more complex substrates and will be used to validate the interaction of droplets with complex substrates~\cite{shumaly2023deep,mitra2013} in future work.
 The last study was a 2D capillary rise, with mesh-convergent results for the stationary state and contact line dynamics.
-The benchmark's input data and post-processing Jupyter Notebooks are publicly available~\citep{B01code,asgharinput} and provide a valuable starting point for benchmarking numerical methods for wetting processes.
+The dynamic oscillations of the capillary are controlled by the dimensionless parameter $\Omega$, and it is noted that the oscillations in the plicRDF-isoAdvector system dampen earlier as compared to the results of other numerical methods.\ The case setup, input data, and post-processing Jupyter Notebooks are publicly available online~\citep{B01code,asgharinput}, and this provides a valuable starting point for evaluating numerical methods for wetting processes.